RKNF404/chromium-hardening-guide/pages/BROWSER_SELECTION.md

 \
 Cromite, from what I have seen, is in the same spot as Brave.
 It doesn't improve that much on-top of Chromium security-wise, mostly just a vague privacy and freedom promoting way.
 It has many of the same flaws as Brave and not as many of the same benefits.
 I wouldn't call the browser security-focused currently, nor do I see a reason to use it for improved security over something like Chrome or a decent Chromium build.
 \
 As of recently, [according to the developer](https://github.com/uazo/cromite/issues/2884#issuecomment-4388203683), Cromite's maintainence will be spotty until September of 2026.
-As of the time of writing this, Cromite last updated on April 10th, on May 21st there are approximately 300 CVEs patched since April 7th.
+At the time of writing this, Cromite last updated on April 10th (for v147.0.7727.56 released on [April 7th](https://chromereleases.googleblog.com/2026/04/stable-channel-update-for-desktop.html)), on May 21st there are approximately 300 CVEs patched since the last target release.
 Until the situation improves, you should avoid using Cromite.

 ### Helium